Jeremiah Fraites: Recording contract

 A self-financed tour in 2009-2010 led to the band being signed to a management contract.
 Their management company financed an EP.
 As they became better known, their self-financed tour and their EP led to The Lumineers being signed to a recording contract.
 The band subsequently released the albums The Lumineers (2012) and Cleopatra (2016).

 Solo work

 Fraites released his solo debut album Piano Piano on January 22, 2021, through Dualtone Records (US/Canada) and Mercury KX (World).
 The album is a collection of piano-centric instrumental songs that he had been working on for over a decade.
 It was met with critical acclaim from NPR's Weekend Edition, Denver Post, NPR Music's All Songs Considered, American Songwriter, and Earmilk among others.

-Fraites partnered with the meditation app Calm for the release of two exclusive tracks titled "Felt" and "Pluck."
+Fraites partnered with the meditation app Calm for the release of two exclusive tracks titled "Felt" and "Pluck".

-He also partnered with the British music technology company Spitfire Audio for their Originals series on a program called "Firewood Piano."
-The program is based on his eccentric upright piano, nicknamed "Firewood," on which he used to record several songs for his solo debut album.
+He also partnered with the British music technology company Spitfire Audio for their Originals series on a program called "Firewood Piano".
+The program is based on his eccentric upright piano, nicknamed "Firewood", on which he used to record several songs for his solo debut album.

+He composed the score for the film The Long Walk, which was released in theaters on September 12, 2025.
+It is his first film score.
+His second film score will be for Springsteen: Deliver Me from Nowhere.